-The college and university childcare funds will continue to sit alongside the Further Education Discretionary Funds (FEDF) and the Higher Education Discretionary Funds (HEDF).
-Separate guidance for the FEDF will be issued by the SFC, and SAAS will issue a separate guidance document for the HEDF.
+The College Childcare Funds will continue to sit alongside the Further Education Discretionary Fund and Higher Education Discretionary Fund.
+Separate FE Discretionary Fund guidance has been issued by SFC.
+SAAS will issue a guidance document for the HE Discretionary Fund and HE Childcare Funds in universities.